-Notwithstanding this adjustment, an important facet of the new agreements provided for the refurbishment, and longer term replacement, of this aging fleet.33 An important dimension to this was that although the capacity lost through attrition would be replaced, it need not necessarily be on a car-for-car basis.
+An important facet of the new agreements provided for the refurbishment, and longer term replacement, of this aging fleet.
+A key dimension to this was that although the capacity lost through attrition would be replaced, it need not necessarily be on a car-for-car basis.
 That is to say that the railways could replace these comparatively smaller, older cars with the equivalent capacity provided by their substitution with jumbo hoppers, which has become the industry norm.
 Similarly, an improvement in the car cycle could also be used to counter capacity lost through attrition without replacing a car physically.

-By the end of the first half this process appeared to be well under way.
+By the end of April 2008 this process appeared to be well under way.
 More specifically, CN was reported to have already begun scrapping many of the aluminum hopper cars that had been identified as unfit for further service.